 Some users have reported problems with laptops using Nvidia Optimus technology on Windows, whereas others have reported success with it on Linux.
 Due to the non-uniform results, this hardware is unsupported.

 The code running on the GPU is compiled at run-time, which will cause the program to pause briefly before beginning a render.
 Compilation is triggered if a flame differs in a certain way from the previously rendered flame.
-The main differences examined are the number of xforms and the variations within them.
+Any of the following differences between subsequent renders will trigger a recompilation:

 Flames with more xforms, variations, and a final xform will take longer to compile because more code needs to be processed.